aws/aws-cdk-go/awscdk/awsdynamodb/README.md

 Secondary indexes allow efficient access to data with attributes other than the `primaryKey`.
 DynamoDB supports two types of secondary indexes:

-* Global secondary index - An index with a `partitionKey` and a `sortKey` that can be different from those on the base table.
+* Global secondary index - An index with partition key(s) and optional sort key(s) that can be different from those on the base table.
 A `globalSecondaryIndex` is considered "global" because queries on the index can span all of the data in the base table, across all partitions.
 A `globalSecondaryIndex` is stored in its own partition space away from the base table and scales separately from the base table.
 * Local secondary index - An index that has the same `partitionKey` as the base table, but a different `sortKey`.
 A `localSecondaryIndex` is "local" in the sense that every partition of a `localSecondaryIndex` is scoped to a base table partition that has the same `partitionKey` value.

 Further reading: